lucas-mior/physical_disk_emulation/README.md

 disk to windows or else it won't work.
 If the disk is only used by windows, you are fine, just pass it.
-However, if you need some partition(s) of the disk on your linux host, you need to trick windows into thinking it has the entire disk for himself.
+However, if you need some partition(s) of the disk on your linux host, you need to trick windows into thinking it has the entire disk for itself.
 For that we use loop devices and virtual mappings.
 Read the script to understand it and modify to your needs.